Borislava Borisova

-Borislava Borisova (born 27 February 1951), also Borislava Borisova-Ornstein, is a Bulgarian and Swedish chess player who hold the FIDE title of Woman International Master (1974).
+Borislava Borisova (born 27 February 1951), also Borislava Borisova-Ornstein, is a Bulgarian and Swedish chess player who holds the FIDE title of Woman International Master (1974).
 She is a winner of the Bulgarian Women's Chess Championship (1976).

 Biography

 In the late 1970s Borisova was one of the leading Bulgarian women's chess players.
 She participated several times in the finals of the Bulgarian Women's Chess Championship and won four medals: gold (1976), two silver (1972, 1977) and bronze (1975).
 After leaving for Sweden she belonged to the top chess players of this country.
 In 1974, she was awarded the FIDE Woman International Master (WIM) title.
 Since 1979, she lives in Sweden and is one of the best Swedish women's chess players.

 Borisova participated twice in the Women's World Chess Championship Interzonal Tournaments: